 We got down and walked to the temple to discover a large pond.
 People were taking dips in the pond, children were swimming.
 Across the pond, we could see fairly large structures and I was told these are the Dharamshala for the pilgrims to stay.

 I entered the narrow tall temple that dates back to 10-11th CE.
 This is one of the few temples that have survived from that period in Varanasi.
 Most other temples are rather modern versions of their original self.
 The temple entrance was surrounded by a number of bells.

 After paying my respects to the Shivalinga, I spoke to the priest.
 He told me the legend of Kardameshwar Temple.
-He said the Shivalings at the temple was established by Kardam Rishi.
+He said the Shivalings at the temple were established by Kardam Rishi.
 The tank next to the temple is known as Bindu Sarovar as it is supposed to have been formed by the tear of Shiva himself.

 Kardameshwar temple is numbered 33 on Panch Kroshi Yatra.
 This is the first time I noticed the numbers, so I missed the first 32 temples on this path.
 Next time when I go, I will start from 0 or 1 as the case may be.
 However, till then I am reading books on Panch Kroshi to figure out what these temples are.

-In structures around the temple, there was Rudrashtakam and Shiva Tandav Stotram written in black on a white marble plaque.
+In structures around the temple, there were Rudrashtakam and Shiva Tandav Stotram written in black on a white marble plaque.
 The place is popularly referred to as Kandwa.
 It is not too far from Banaras Hindu University.

 Bhim Chandi Padav

 On way to Bhim Chandi, we were treated to the fields of Marigold flowers.
-The rich yellow and saffron color looked vibrant against the green of earth and blue of the sky.
-I figured out where do all the flowers for Varanasi temples come from.
+The rich yellow and saffron color looked vibrant against the green of the earth and blue of the sky.
+I figured out where all the flowers for Varanasi temples come from.